-- 4 Reflects the value of unvested stock options and shares of restricted stock that would vest because of the event. - 5 Reflects the entire lump sum benefit payable to applicable NEOs, including any accumulated benefit.
-The timing of the payment would be delayed to the extent earlier payment would trigger Section 409A of the Tax Code. - 6 Reflects the entire lump sum death benefit payable to a participating NEO's beneficiary, including any accumulated benefit. - 7 Amounts reflect the net present value of the annuity paid to the surviving spouse calculated using the same discount rate and mortality assumptions used in the Pension Benefits table under the heading "Pension Benefits in Fiscal Year 2016" under the heading "Pension Plans and 2016 Pension Benefits."
+- Reflects the value of unvested stock options and shares of restricted stock that would vest because of the event.
+4 5 - Reflects the entire lump sum benefit payable to applicable NEOs, including any accumulated benefit.
+The timing of the payment would be delayed to the extent earlier payment would trigger Section 409A of the Tax Code. - Reflects the entire lump sum death benefit payable to a participating NEO's beneficiary, including any accumulated benefit - 6 7 Amounts reflect the net present value of the annuity paid to the surviving spouse calculated using the same discount rate and mortality assumptions used in the Pension Benefits table under the heading "Pension Benefits in Fiscal Year 2016" under the heading "Pension Plans and 2016 Pension Benefits."
 In accordance with the terms of the Pension Plan, the death benefit for Messrs.
-Krueger and Zwiers was calculated as though the NEO had continued as an employee of Wolverine Worldwide until age 65 at the compensation level as of the date of death. - 8 Under the Annual Bonus Plan and the terms of performance share awards, each NEO may be eligible to receive a pro rata portion of any award if employment is terminated as a result of any of the specified events in the table.
+Krueger and Zwiers was calculated as though the NEO had continued as an employee of Wolverine Worldwide until age 65 at the compensation level as of the deate of deate. date of death. - cate or death.
+Under the Annual Bonus Plan and the terms of performance share awards, each NEO may be eligible to receive a pro rata portion of any award if employment is terminated as a result of any of the specified events in the table.
 The amount reported represents (a) actual payout under the Annual Bonus Plan for fiscal year 2016, (b) actual payout under the 2014-2016 performance cycle and the 2015-2016 cycle, and (c) estimated target performance for the 2015-2017 and 2016-2018 performance cycles.
-Performance shares would vest on a prorated basis based on actual Company performance. - 9 Reflects the net present value of the annuity using the same discount rate and mortality assumptions used in the Pension Benefits table and assuming the NEO drew the disability benefit until age 65 and then the normal retirement benefit. - 10 Reflects the net present value of benefits, as reflected in the Pension Benefits table under the heading "Pension Benefits in Fiscal Year 2016" under the heading "Pension Plans and 2016 Pension Benefits." - 11 Mr. Krueger is the only NEO eligible for retirement (as defined in the applicable plan) at fiscal 2016 year end.
+Performance shares would vest on a constraint of the sector of the constraint of the sector of the 2015-2017 and 2016-2018 performance cycles.
+8 - prorated basis based on actual Company performance.
+Reflects the net present value of the annuity using the same discount rate and mortality assumptions used in the Pension Benefits table and assuming the NEO drew the disability benefit until age 65 and then the normal retirement benefit.
+9 - Reflects the net present value of benefits, as reflected in the Pension Benefits table under the heading "Pension Benefits in Fiscal Year 2016" under the heading "Pension Plans and 2016 Pension Benefits."
+10 - Mr. Krueger is the only NEO eligible for retirement (as defined in the applicable plan) at fiscal 2016 year end.
 Mr. Stornant is eligible for retirement (as defined in the Stock Incentive Plan of 2013) at fiscal 2016 year end for awards granted prior to 2016.
-As such, Mr. Stornant is eligible for accelerated vesting of such awards upon retirement. - 12 Reflects the value of unvested stock options and shares of restricted stock (including performance share awards) that would vest because of the event. - 13 The Executive Severance Agreements with Messrs.
+As such, Mr. Stornant is eligible for accelerated vesting of such awards upon retirement.
+11 - 12 Reflects the value of unvested stock options and shares of restricted stock (including performance share awards) that would vest because of the event. - 13 The Executive Severance Agreements with Messrs.
 Jeppesen, Stornant and Woodworth do not include excise tax gross-up adjustments.
 Under the provisions of their Agreements, if payments to Messrs.
 Jeppesen, Stornant or Woodworth under the Agreement would trigger application of an excise tax, the Company would reduce the payment to an amount that avoids application of the excise tax or pay the full amount, whichever results in the greater after-tax amount to the executive.